 1. I own a small business; trademark registration is not for me.

 It is good to burst this trademark myth that only big businesses can register it.
 The scale of a business should never be the yardstick while planning about securing your mark.
 If you believe your business has potential, going in for TM protection early is better.
 A minor delay might prove disastrous for your business and a blessing for your competitor.
-People do not understand the significance of claiming a user date in a
+People do not understand the significance of claiming a user date in a trademark registration application.
+It safeguards your rights and makes your claim of prior use stronger.
+The sooner the mark is registered, the better.

 2. I have registered the company name; I don’t need a Trademark.